pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ## Production

 With the completion of the Copyediting stage, the submission now moves to Production.
-From here, the copyedit files \(often Microsoft Word files\) will be converted to publishable formats \(e.g., PDF, HTML\) and proofread before publishing.
+From here, the copyedit files \(often Microsoft Word files\) will be converted to publishable formats in the form of galley files \(e.g., PDF, HTML\) and proofread before publishing.

 To start working in Production, the Section Editor must login to the system and choose the submission from her dashboard.